lanl/scico/docs/source/style.rst

 Naming
 ------

-Naming conventions adhering to `google's naming conventions <https://google.github.io/styleguide/pyguide.html#3164-guidelines-derived-from-guidos-recommendations>`_ for the different programming components are as follows:
+Naming conventions adhering to the `Google naming conventions <https://google.github.io/styleguide/pyguide.html#3164-guidelines-derived-from-guidos-recommendations>`_ for the different programming components are as follows:

 .. list-table:: Naming Conventions
    :widths: 20 20